 People like to be in relationships to feel safe, loved, and valued.
 Setting boundaries go against these human desires and needs.
 We worry that boundaries create friction and confrontation.
 These are two things that any couple tries to avoid.
-In his, The Five Dysfunctions of a Team Patrick Lencioni mentions that avoiding confrontation and friction prevents any relationship from reaching its true potential.
-Engaging in healthy conflicts that are based on love and respect leads to discomfort, stress, and growth.
+In his, The Five Dysfunctions of a Team, Patrick Lencioni mentions that avoiding confrontation and friction prevents any relationship from reaching its true potential.
+Engaging in healthy conflicts based on love and respect leads to discomfort, stress, and growth.
 You cannot reach growth if you avoid discomfort and stress.

 Dr. Elizabeth Dorrance Hall wrote an article about the importance of conflict in healthy relationships titled "Why Conflict Is Healthy for Relationships."
 In the article, Dr. Hall outlined three things you need to know about communicating consciously in any conflict.
-They help to harness the good that can come from disagreement; conflicts signal a need for change, keep both partners independent, and uncover other areas that couple needs to improve.
+They help to harness the good that can come from disagreement; conflicts signal a need for change, keep both partners independent, and uncover other areas that couples need to improve.

-Do not worry that boundaries create conflicts, it is your responsibility to hold your partner accountable, and to respect your spouse’s boundaries.
+Do not worry that boundaries create conflicts.
+It is your responsibility to hold your partner accountable and to respect your spouse’s boundaries.

 You should hold your spouse accountable and bring the best out of them.
 Do it kindly, do not light a fire under them.
-Light a fire inside of them and they will know what to do to resolve the issue.
+Light a fire inside of them, and they will know what to do to resolve the issue.
 Respecting the way you feel is an important boundary that needs to be respected.

 Having boundaries protect you from being hurt and allow you to think freely.
 Boundaries protect you from being hurt and from hurting your spouse.
 Once you know your spouse’s boundaries, you can respect them and avoid future conflicts.
 It is unwise to think that you can shift your spouse’s boundaries to make yourself happier.
 If you are unhappy about a boundary, you need to discuss it with your spouse without forcing them to change.

-If you have a hard time establishing boundaries, I will mention five steps to help you create stronger boundaries.
+If you have a hard time establishing boundaries, I will mention five steps to create stronger boundaries.
 If you use these steps, you will be happier in your relationships.
 Creating stronger boundaries is the number one way for you to improve your life.

 Dr. Judith Belmont encourages her clients to set their boundaries by asking themselves one big question: What is my right?
 You have the right to say no without feeling guilty, to be treated with respect, to be safe, to declare your needs, to be accepted, to refuse other people's expectations of you.
 These rights should always be your top priority when you are setting boundaries, and you can add any need that is important to you.